kiriarf/my_learning/README.md

 ### Backlog

 This is a list of items that I would like to learn or have acknowledged incompetence in (see _Reflection_), and am yet to complete:

+_01/10_
+- Check out other GitHub tracking learning examples and see if I can improve my repo.